 That’s no surprise — as Koser once headed online fashion retailer Zando, a Rocket Internet company.
 Rocket Internet is a startup incubator whose business model is to identify successful internet ideas and replicate them in other countries.

 For Silvertree’s Manuel Koser his company is something like a Bidvest or Discovery, acting like a holding company to acquire new firms

 “We are entrepreneurs so we want to support entrepreneurs,” Koser said in a call last week to Ventureburn, while explaining that Silvertree’s aim is to build a range of internet-focused companies.

-Silvertree’s first investment was made in 2013 and today the company has a portfolio of 12 firms which include among others Pricecheck.co.za, CompareGuru.co.za, Petheaven.co.za, Faithful-to-nature.co.za, Cybercellar.com, aumax.co, Ucook.co.za and CarZar.co.za.
+Silvertree’s first investment was made in 2013 and today the company has a portfolio of 12 firms which include among others Pricecheck.co.za, CompareGuru.co.za, Peatheaven.co.za, Faithful-to-Nature.co.za, Cybercellar.com, aumax.co, UCook.co.za and CarZar.co.za.

 Koser reveals that Silvertee’s portfolio companies last year generated a combined $40-million in revenue and total revenue generated is now growing at 100% a year.
 “We are reinvesting everything back into these companies,” he adds excitedly.

 About 80% of his time is spent in operations in one of the 12 portfolio companies.

 Silvertee sources the capital it uses to invest in acquiring stakes in other firms from a mix of directors’ and shareholders own money and from family offices.
 This, argues Koser, makes Silvertree a “way more flexible and supportive model”.